Table of contents

 Why does Montana have so many dinosaurs?

+Below, I answer this question in greater detail.
 Here are the four main reasons Montana has so many dinosaurs.

 Reason #1: The right rocks

 Montana’s rocks date back to the right time period when dinosaurs roamed North America.
-In other regions of the United States, such as New York, the rocks are generally too old.
+In other regions of the United States, such as New York, the rocks are too old.

 During the late Cretaceous Period (about 65 million years ago), the Rocky Mountains rose, pushing the Western Interior Seaway back and uncovering the land of present-day Montana.
 Great rivers meandered through the state in a hot, humid climate, depositing sediment in areas where the dinosaurs were living.